Paid Family & Medical Leave (PFML) Program

 Generally, the PFML process looks like this:

-- Step 1: Notify HR that you intend to apply for PFML at HR@cwu.edu.
-Your notice should include about how long you expect you’ll be out and the approximate dates.
+- Step 1: Notify HR that you intend to apply for PFML by filling out this form: Required Notice of Intent to Apply for Washington Paid Family Leave.
+Your notice should include approximately how long you expect you’ll be out and the approximate dates.

-- Step 4: Once ESD approves the claim, individuals will submit weekly claims to ESD for the paid benefit.
-Currently, CWU does not offer the “supplemental benefit.”
-This will be updated as soon as possible.
+- Step 5: Once ESD approves the claim, individuals will submit weekly claims to ESD for the paid benefit.

-- Step 5: For Civil Service and Exempt employees, ensure that you enter your time in MyCWU Time & Attendance correctly.
-Schedule a meeting with the HR FMLA/PFML Specialist before your leave begins to make sure you understand correct leave coding entries.
+- Step 6: For Civil Service and Exempt employees, ensure that you enter your time in MyCWU Time & Attendance correctly.
+Contact HR at HR@cwu.edu to schedule a meeting with the HR FMLA/PFML Specialist before your leave begins to make sure you understand correct leave coding entries.

-Note: For all leaves except birth or placement of a child, there is a waiting period of up to 7 days before an employee will be eligible for PFML benefits.
+Note: Please wait until after the date of your qualifying medical event (e.g. surgery or baby delivery date) to apply for PFML leave.
+If you apply early, your application may be denied.
+For all leaves except birth or placement of a child, there is a waiting period of up to 7 days before an employee will be eligible for PFML benefits.
 Individuals have 12 months from the date of a child’s birth or placement (foster or adoption) to take family leave.
-Eligible employees whose child was born or placed in 2019 can receive paid benefits beginning Jan.
-1, 2020, for up to 12 months following the birth or placement.

 This page contains links to websites outside of www.cwu.edu.
 The views and opinions expressed on unofficial pages of Central Washington University faculty, staff or students are strictly those of the page authors.
 The content of such pages has not been reviewed or approved by Central Washington University.